Democracy and the Peaceful Transition of Power

 As modernity was born, so too were systems of government that were more decentralized.
 There was a move away from the personal state toward different systems that do not tempt would-be assassins to create mayhem.

 This is how kings gradually came to relent to the rights and powers of the people and their representatives.
-The essence of the Magna Carta in 1215: King John of England signed a charter that limited his own power and granted powers and rights to other sectors in society.
+The essence of the Magna Carta in 1215: King John of England signed a charter that limited his own power and granted powers and rights to other sectors of society.
 What began with the assertion of the rights of the landed aristocracy gradually grew to ever-wider circles, until democratic forms were born in the 18th century.

 America led in this respect.
 The Founders imagined that they could construct a system of government that was constrained and restrained by parchment but also mechanisms of democratic voting.
-They had deduced that the problem that they were trying to solve was not only that of a far-away imperial government, taxing them without representation, but also the very institution of the king.
+They had deduced that the problem that they were trying to solve was not only that of a far-away imperial government taxing them without representation but also the very institution of the king.

 If you read Thomas Paine’s “Common Sense,” you come away with the realization that it was not government as such to which this generation of Enlightenment thinkers objected (Paine called it a “necessary evil”) but the idea of royalty too and especially.